mathjax/MathJax-docs/reference/localization-strings.rst

       ]]
     ]

-Note, however, that a better approach to this exampe is given in the next section.
+Note, however, that a better approach to this example is given in the next section.

 Since an HTML snippet might contain several strings that need to be